kevwalsh/carota/_posts/2015-01-06-what-to-bring.md

 * Your guitar, your voice, your pétanque/bocce game, your frisbee, and anything you'd like to share.
 * Shoes & clothes: We would love it super casual (or exentrique!), but leave those heels and tight suits at home please.
-* Scarf, long sleeves or pants to protect yourself from the mosquitos at sunset!
+* Scarf, long sleeves or pants to protect yourself from the mosquitoes at sunset!
 The bugs are only out for an hour so, but after that the temperature can drop a lot more than in the city.
 * Your sexy speedo (French joke) or any swimsuit and towel for the pool.
 * Your bike, hiking shoes, sunscreen.
 * [Your kids!](/kids)